neehalsharrma/RBE549-S25-S01/P2-BuildingBuiltInMinutes/Phase1/README.md

-# Phase 1: Building Built In Minutes
+# Project 2 Phase 1: Building Built In Minutes

-This folder contains the implementation of various computer vision algorithms for 3D reconstruction, including linear triangulation, PnP, RANSAC, and bundle adjustment.
+This folder contains the implementation of Structure from Motion (SfM)

 ## Setup Instructions